 How to Back Up BitLocker Recovery Key in Windows 11

 BitLocker is a security feature in Windows 11 that locks your drive to keep your data safe.
-If someone tries to access your computer without permission, Windows will ask for a recovery key.
-This is a special code that acts as a digital master key.
+It uses encryption to scramble your files so they cannot be read without the right key.
+If someone tries to access your computer without permission or if Windows detects a hardware change, it will ask for a BitLocker recovery key.
+This is a special 48-digit code that acts as a digital master key.

 What happens when you are done?
-You will have a safe, backup copy of your recovery key stored in a location of your choice, ensuring you can always unlock your computer if an emergency happens.
+You will have a verified backup of your recovery key stored in a secure location, ensuring you can always unlock your computer if an emergency happens.

 How to back up your BitLocker recovery key